Variation of anticyclotomic Iwasawa invariants in Hida families: Anticyclotomic Selmer groups

 Immediately from the definitions, we see that there is as exact sequence

 where

 is the set of unramified cocycles.
-In \cite{pollack-weston}, Pollack and Weston carried out a careful analysis of the difference between ${\rm Sel}(K_\infty,f)$ and $\mathfrak{Sel}(K_\infty,f)$.
-Even though in \emph{loc.cit.} they focused on the case where $f$ is associated with an elliptic curve, many of their arguments apply more generally.
+In \cite[\S\S{3}, 5]{pollack-weston}, Pollack and Weston carried out a careful analysis of the difference between ${\rm Sel}(K_\infty,f)$ and $\mathfrak{Sel}(K_\infty,f)$.
+Even though \emph{loc.cit.} is mostly concerned with cases in which $f$ is of weight $2$, many of their arguments apply more generally.
 In fact, the next result follows essentially from their work.